In the business world, we often think that money is the most powerful standard by which we live.

 Mindfulness is a technique that only takes 10 minutes and feels good.

 Today, my focus will be on showing you how to reduce your sales cycle, help you attract clients, and reduce stress/anxiety by teaching you mindfulness techniques that literally restructure the brain.
 Does this sound like a valuable use of time?

 At each part of the conversation, return to an example that relates to your audience’s needs/challenges.

-Not in a sales meeting?
-Try preparing for an internal meeting and proposing an idea, take some time to think of it from your audience’s perspective, and how your idea will solve their goals and needs.
-Then, use those specific examples to illustrate the benefits.
-This can relate to any situation.
+Try preparing for an internal meeting.
+Take some time to think from your audience’s perspective, and how your idea will solve their goals and needs.
+Then, think through and prepare specific examples to illustrate the benefits.

 Want more tips on how to use your time better, check out mindful meetings to reduce your meeting time and get more out of them.